 But then again, that would be inevitable, given that the Eames chair and ottoman, (originally titled 670 and 671 respectively) are far from anything that could be considered ordinary items of furniture.

-If you need further evidence to back up the claim, Charles and Ray’s first version of the Eames lounge chair and ottoman are in the permanent collection of the Museum of Modern Art in New York.
+If you need further evidence to back up the claim, Charles and Ray’s first version of the Eames lounge chair and ottoman is in the permanent collection of the Museum of Modern Art in New York.

-That may seem extravagant for a chair, do remember that Eames chairs hold their price exceptionally well.
+That may seem extravagant for a chair, but remember that Eames chairs hold their price exceptionally well.
 If you browse 1stdibs.com, for example, you can see what I’m talking about.
 They have a used/second-hand one, circa 2015, that is currently (at the time of writing) selling for £5,200.07.

 The original Eames lounge chair is made up of a number of key design elements, and I’ll list the main ones below.